 DVUSD provides testing for a fee for students enrolled in a charter or private school or neighboring district schools.
 We will schedule out of district students for testing at the DVUSD District Office.
 Please call 623-445-5000.
 You may also use the Gifted Services link (located to the left) for more information or district contacts.

 DVUSD accepts any gifted identification assessment that is approved by the state board of education and administered by a trained and qualified administrator.
-Submit your report to Mrs. Rose, Gifted Specialist, and it will be submitted to the district for verification.
+Submit your report to Mrs. Johnson, Gifted Specialist, and it will be submitted to the district for verification.

 Students New to DVUSD